-Where possible, we ensure at least six feet of physical distancing at all times in the workplace by:
+While LA-DPH no longer mandates six feet of distance, where possible, we recommend at least six feet of physical distancing in the workplace.
+Further, we recommend these actions:

-- Reducing the number of persons in an area at one time, including visitors. - Employees and guests should be allotted approximately 30 square feet of space around their person, which adheres to requirements of six feet of social distancing. - Placing signs at all entrances and throughout the facility reminding people to maintain six feet of distance. - Placing ground markers at entrances showing six feet of distance as people wait in line to receive service. - Discouraging employees from congregating during breaks and lunches. - Rearranging or relocating work spaces to create six feet of space between employee workstations.
+- Reducing the number of persons in an area at one time, including visitors. - Employees and guests should be allotted approximately 30 square feet of space around their person, which adheres to requirements of six feet of social distancing. - Placing signs at all entrances and throughout the facility reminding people to maintain six feet of distance. - Placing ground markers at entrances showing six feet of distance as people wait in line to receive service.

-- Where six feet of space cannot be achieved, Plexiglas partitions are installed. - Installing Plexiglas barriers at the counters of all facilities in locations that serve the public. - Made available to teachers upon request a desk shield for placement on the teacher's desk.
-All teachers will receive a shield for the desk. - In classrooms that utilize tables for seating the District has installed "X" shaped Plexiglas shields to allow four students to safely sit at the same table or individual shields for students. - Where feasible, creating different entry and exit points to the facility. - Where feasible, creating paths of travel through hallways via directional ground marks. - Reconfiguring office seating for guests that maintains at least six feet of distance. - Instructing employee to discontinue handshakes or any other type of greeting that breaks the six feet of physical distance. - Where feasible, conducting virtual meetings in place of in-person meetings. - Discontinuing all non-essential travel. - Where feasible, restricting employees from traveling together in the same vehicle.
+- Discouraging employees from congregating during breaks and lunches. - Rearranging or relocating work spaces to create six feet of space between employee workstations. - Where six feet of space cannot be achieved, Plexiglas partitions are may be installed. - Installing Plexiglas barriers at the counters of all facilities in locations that serve the public. - All teachers will receive a shield for the desk, if requested. - In classrooms that utilize tables for seating the District has installed "X" shaped Plexiglas shields to allow four students to safely sit at the same table or individual shields for students. - Where feasible, creating different entry and exit points to the facility. - Where feasible, creating paths of travel through hallways via directional ground marks. - Reconfiguring office seating for guests that maintains additional space between guests. - Instructing employees to discontinue handshakes or any other type of greeting that brings people in close proximity or requires physical contact. - Where feasible, conducting outdoor or virtual meetings in place of in-person meetings. - Discontinuing all non-essential travel. - Where feasible, restricting employees from traveling together in the same vehicle.